Isle of Skye Landscape Photography Tour | 29 January - 4 February 2023

 A five day photography tour of the stunning landscape of the Isle of Skye as well as the surrounding area

-Join me for a fabulous photography tour and workshop of the Isle of Skye in Scotland during the late Winter of 2023.
-The tour is centred on the island where our base is in the village of Broadford.
-We will use our base to photograph the stunning scenery of the island as well as the surrounding Scottish Highlands landscape and lochs.
+Join me for a fabulous photography tour and workshop on the Isle of Skye in Scotland during the late Winter of 2023.
+The photography tour is centred on the island where our base is in the village of Broadford.
+We will use our base to photograph the stunning scenery of the Isle of Skye as well as the surrounding Scottish Highlands landscape and lochs.

-During the month of February, the area around the Isle of Skye is likely to have some dramatic skies to couple with the scenery so be prepared for changeable but photogenic weather.
+During February, the area around the Isle of Skye is likely to have some dramatic skies to couple with the scenery so be prepared for changeable but photogenic weather.

-Our stay is based in the village of Broadford in the south of the island.
-If inclement weather sets in on Skye then we can also venture to the area on the mainland.
+Our stay is based in the village of Portree in the centre of the island.
+If inclement weather sets in on the Isle of Skye then we can also venture to the area on the mainland.
 Double rooms are provided with breakfast.